EvolvedWeb/evowc/README.md

     ```

 4. **Initialize Evo:**<br>
-  Let Evo know ceate a demo server and where your component template and the transpiled components will be placed.
+  Let Evo know create a demo server and where your component template and the transpiled components will be placed.
     ```sh
     # Initialize Evo-wc config and copy the helper files
     npx evowc init